 - Gesture Drawing Websites: like the ones we just mentioned above, go to one of them, set up the options you want and you’re ready to go.
 I recommend this article with the best free pose reference websites here.

-Start With The Line Of Action
+2) Start With The Line Of Action

 Start with the Line of Action by focusing on the Longest Axis of the character’s movement.

 Pick up your references and focus only on the Line of Action!

 Fill up 10 pages if needed.
 Once you feel you got the hang of it, you can go to the next step.

-Draw the Shapes
+3) Draw the Base Shapes

 Draw the overall shapes for each part of the body.

 Keep them very simple for now.
 Just the general idea and shape.